muratcan-yuksel/articles/web3/freecodecamp/fundMe.md

         //ABI
         //Adress
         AggregatorV3Interface priceFeed= AggregatorV3Interface(0xD4a33860578De61DBAbDc8BFdb98FD742fA7028e);
-        (int256 price)= priceFeed.latestRoundDate();
+        (,int256 price,,,)= priceFeed.latestRoundData();

     }
 ```

+Firstly, do not sweat over why ` (,int256 price,,,)` is written like that.
+I guess it's because it returns other variables, so we want to pass them as empty, or something like that.
+The important thing is, you HAVE TO write it like this, otherwise it gives error on compilation.

 Now, we already know ` AggregatorV3Interface priceFeed= AggregatorV3Interface(0xD4a33860578De61DBAbDc8BFdb98FD742fA7028e);` is an AggregatorV3Interface variable named priceFeed that's equal to the AggregatorV3Interface contract called with göerli ETH/USD address.
-But, what about the ` (int price)= priceFeed.latestRoundDate();` part?
+But, what about the ` (int price)= priceFeed.latestRoundData();` part?

-Now, if we examine the snippet using AggregatorV3Interface in this page => `https://docs.chain.link/docs/get-the-latest-price/` we notice that their `priceFeed` variable returns the follwing when it calls `latestRoundDate()` function:
+Now, if we examine the snippet using AggregatorV3Interface in this page => `https://docs.chain.link/docs/get-the-latest-price/` we notice that their `priceFeed` variable returns the follwing when it calls `latestRoundData()` function:

 ```
      /*uint80 roundID*/,